MilanBojic/LoadPostWithRetrofit/README.md

 ## What is this?

-Through one simple project(introduction to retrofit), i want to shows how to get data(posts) from remote API using retrofit and RxJava.
+Through one simple project(introduction to retrofit), i want to shows how to get data(posts) from remote API using Retrofit and RxJava.

 I was loading posts from: